Datona-Labs/datona/README.md

 Commands:

   generateKey [options] [name]
-    generates a new private key and stores it in the ~/.datona directory with the optional name.
+    generates a new private key and stores it in the ~/.datona directory with the optional name

   saveKey [options] <privateKey> [name]
-    stores the given private key in the ~/.datona directory with the optional name.
+    stores the given private key in the ~/.datona directory with the optional name

   getAddress [name]
     displays the public address of the key with the given name.
-If no name is given the default key is used.
+If no name is given the default key is used

   getRequest [options] <url>
     gets a request from the given http restful api

   acceptRequest [options] <file> <contractAddr> <vaultAddr> <vaultUrl>
-    accepts the given request by sending a Smart Data Access Response to the requester.
+    accepts the given request by sending a Smart Data Access Response to the requester

   deployContract [options] <file> <args...>
     deploys a contract to the blockchain with the given constru tor args and returns the contract address